The Heritage Centre and the Book Exchange will remain closed until further notice.

 Information related to family or local history research can be requested by emailing us from the Contact page.
 We will do our best to help.

-In the meantime, we will add regular updates on interesting artefacts we hold at the Heritage Centre - check out the WW2 gas mask.
+In the meantime, we will add regular updates on interesting artefacts we hold at the Heritage Centre - check out the WW2 gas mask and headlamp mask below.

 One of the objects in the Heritage Centre is this WW2 gas mask.